Possible euro exits unsettling - and alluring - for market

 Per Rasmussen, a retired currency trader who began his career in the 1970s, said things could get even messier if Germany decided to exit the euro and revive the Deutschemark.
 Demand for the new mark relative to the rump euro could be so great, he said, that the Bundesbank might be unable to print them or credit accounts fast enough.

 "I could see the markets not trading for several weeks," he said.
-"It could paralyse things."
+"It could paralyze things."

 KEEPING IT TOGETHER